Specialise as a general practitioner

 Key admission dates

-- Applications for the next intake of students will be open from February until April.
+- Applications for the next intake of students are currently open and will close at 5.00pm on Tuesday 11 April 2023.

 - Formal offer letters for successful applicants will be sent in June and July.